-The task at hand thus becomes “to teach everyone to govern themselves, to control their emotions and behaviours, and to construct themselves through those questions asked by a range of apparatuses and relayed within their own inner selves” (Lebeer & Moriau, 2010, p.
-13).
-Subjects are no doubt subordinated, but as Foucault develops the idea in L’herméneutique du sujet (The Hermeneutics of the Subject), they are “subjects in the fullest sense of the word, that is, capable of working on their autonomy and constructing other worlds,” who see themselves as “free agents through a series of injunctions that lead them to become so” (Lebeer & Moriau, 2010, pp. 25-26).

 Taken together, the practical implementation of assistance in dying lies at the juncture of many “normalizing” bodies, including the law, medicine, psychology, social work, and associations.
 We are thus faced with a context where different sets of norms combine and reinforce one another, overlap and occasionally clash, are discussed and negotiated, and sometimes turn into rules of law.
 In a generally restrictive normative framework, professionals, volunteers, and loved ones as much as the person they are assisting – through their interactions and an ongoing reflexive gaze – take part in transforming and reshaping the contours of the framework while at the same time being transformed by it.

 Apparatuses of assistance in dying thus seem to be “composite objects” (Dodier & Stavrianakis, 2018), which deserve to be documented and studied as such.
 The point of view adopted here in no way implies that the apparatus, on the one hand, and the actors’ reflexivity, on the other, should be treated separately (Dodier & Barbot, 2016).
-Nor does it imply doing away with Foucault’s all-encompassing conceptualization of the apparatus.
 The apparatus owes its form of existence and its very implementation to the actors’ positions and, especially, that of the person seeking assistance in dying.
-What is more, the apparatus weighs with all its normative force on these positions which, in turn, may bring about their own unexpected bifurcations (Tsing, 2017).
+What is more, the apparatus weighs with all its normative force on these positions which, in turn, may bring about their own unexpected bifurcations (Tsing, 2015).
 This perspective, deeply rooted in the experience of self-determined, assisted death, opens up a field of research that can account for both the reflexive and political dimensions of these “composite objects.”
 In so doing, it represents a solid foundation for developing comparative – particularly international – analyses, without succumbing to the temptation of ‘culturalizing’ or ‘psychologizing’ practices of assistance in dying.

 Following this approach, this article examines two different national contexts – Belgium and Switzerland – while seeking to put their corresponding regulations and types of normativity of assisted suicide and euthanasia into perspective.
 Based on fieldwork conducted by our two research teams, our goal here is to describe for each country a set of critical points about the practical implementation of this assistance in order to comment on several constituent elements of the socio-moral order that underpin it.
 We will analyze, as a result, the ways in which experiences, expert knowledge, and perspectives come to be discussed as end-of-life plans gradually take shape.
 Each request for assistance in dying, in this sense, represents a “public arena” that dictates a specific reflexivity and symbolization from all actors who take part in the process (Dodier, 1999).
 To describe these phenomena, we will look at three different moments in the request for assistance in dying: initial contact with those people authorized to help carry out the request; discussion of, and preparation for, the suicidal measure itself; and, finally, its completion.
-These moments will be analyzed according to the personal trajectories of two women: Annabell from Belgium, who requested euthanasia, and Germaine from Switzerland, who requested suicide assistance.
+These moments will be analyzed according to the personal trajectories of two women: Annabell from Belgium, who requested euthanasia, and Germaine from Switzerland, who requested assisted suicide.